 Also guaranteed to block out light, a simple eye mask costs only a few dollars in any number of stores.
 Or you could spend a bit more and go for something funky.
 There are also eye masks that don’t touch your eyelids, in case that bothers you, and if you don’t like silence when falling asleep, pick an eye mask with built in headphones.

 Eliminate light from other rooms.
 If there’s a gap under the door that still lets some through, use a door snake or roll up a blanket or towel to stuff under there.

 It is possible with tint film.
 There are professional companies who specialise in the supply and installation of this, or you can buy it yourself from Bunnings.
 There’s even a DIY video to show you how to put it up.

-If worst comes to worst, tape something opaque over the windows, like tinfoil or cardboard.
-They do this in Norway during where there is no night during summer.
-However, it’s very unattractive and you’ll need to remove it in the morning, so this definitely isn’t the best solution.
+If worse comes to worst, tape something opaque over the windows, like tinfoil or cardboard.
+They do this in some countries where there is no night during summer.
+However, it’s very unattractive and you’ll need to remove it in the morning.

 Once you’ve mastered darkening your room and enjoy sleeping in a cocoon of darkness, make sure when wake you get a big dose of natural light to kickstart your day and get the juices flowing.
 You’ll also find that exposure to sunlight during the day helps you sleep better at night by cementing those circadian rhythms.